If you’re a woman over 50 at an important crossroads in your life —

 Lunch is catered at 12noon.
 You might choose to gather around the shared table for connection and stories, or take your nutritious meal onto the screened porch or outdoor picnic table for quiet reflection.
 We always encourage a walk in the aspens, through the meadow, or along the foothills before re-joining for the afternoon session!

 1:30pm Our circle will reconvene and continue each woman’s Look-Back Review.
-Barbara will share insights and coaching from her years of working with women to identify their unique gifts, often under-appreciated and sometimes unnamed — until now.
+An overview will be shared about how to identify your unique gifts, often under-appreciated and sometimes unnamed — until now.

 3:30pm Break time!
 Either a walk or an improvisational theatre exercise outdoors will shake us up and shake off any seriousness!
 As wise women, we have learned the importance of physical movement and laughter during times of important life work!